How To Become a Mystery Shopper

 I didn’t know of anyone that did it in my friendship group, so it was something I was a bit cautious of starting in case there were scams.

 But as always, I am willing to share with you mystery shopping companies that I have personally used and been paid by.
 That way, you can rest assured that they are not scams and that you will actually get paid.
-This is one of my favourite ways to make money.
+Being a mystery shopper is one of my favourite ways to make money.

 We’ll go into them in more detail but for now, here are the best companies at a quick glance:

 - Mystery Dining Company

 - Be My Eye app (referral code 5lgv5l)